 – Application for employers of staff or shareholder employees of private companies – https://www.workandincome.govt.nz/online-services/covid-19/apply-checklist-wage-subsidy-extension-employers.html

 – Application for self-employed – https://www.workandincome.govt.nz/online-services/covid-19/apply-checklist-wage-subsidy-extension-self-employed.html

-Government Small Business Cashflow Loan (12 May to 31 December 2020) – Organisations and small to medium businesses, including sole traders and the self-employed, may be eligible for a one-off loan with a term of 5 years if they have been adversely affected by COVID-19.
-Eligible businesses and organisations are entitled to a one-off loan.
+Government Small Business Cashflow Loan (12 May to 31 December 2023) – Organisations and small to medium businesses (with 50 or fewer employees), including sole traders and the self-employed, may be eligible for a one-off loan with a term of 5 years if they have been adversely affected by COVID-19.
+Eligible businesses and organisations are entitled to a one-off loan for core operating costs and capital expenditure.
 The maximum amount loaned is $10,000 plus $1,800 per full-time-equivalent employee.
 The annual interest rate will be 3% beginning from the date of the loan being provided.
-Interest will not be charged if the loan is fully paid back within one year.
+Interest will not be charged if the loan is fully paid back within two years.
 Application is made via IRD website using myIR.

 Business Finance Guarantee Scheme – Businesses with annual revenue between $250,000 and $80 million can apply to their banks for loans up to $500,000, for up to three years.
 The Government is guaranteeing 80% of the risk, while the banks are covering the remaining 20%.
 A normal lending process will be followed by the banks, which will make the lending decisions.
 Further details can be found on the banks’ websites.
 Loans will be available under the scheme until 30 September 2020.